Event Date & TimeClick the calendar icon to add events

 - Examine the role education and advocacy plays in promoting improved neonatal/maternal outcomes and strengthening the family unit.

 - Discuss special issues in the management of individuals with opioid use disorder and concurrent major psychiatric disorders.

 - Discuss special issues in the management of individuals with opioid use disorder and concurrent acute, chronic, and post-operative pain.

 - Identify special considerations in the management of individuals with opioid use disorder and hepatitis C and/or HIV.

 - Identify special considerations in the management of individuals with opioid use disorder who are indigenous and/or from indigenous communities.

 - Formulate a practical approach to managing insomnia in the patient with opioid use disorder.

-- Distinguish different models of service delivery in opioid replacement therapy including the comprehensive care model, private clinic model, community clinic model and family practice model.
+- Distinguish different models of service delivery in opioid agonist therapy including the comprehensive care model, private clinic model, community clinic model and family practice model.
 Compare and contrast the strengths and weaknesses of each model.

 Day 1 Agenda June 10:

 0820 Introductions and Orientation to the Workshop (Includes pre-test)